dotnet/csharpstandard/standard/classes.md

 A *property_body* may either consist of an ***accessor body*** or an expression body ([§15.6.1](classes.md#1561-general)).
 In an accessor body,  *accessor_declarations*, which shall be enclosed in "`{`" and "`}`" tokens, declare the accessors ([§15.7.3](classes.md#1573-accessors)) of the property.
 The accessors specify the executable statements associated with reading and writing the property.

-An expression body consisting of `=>` followed by an *expression* `E` and a semicolon is exactly equivalent to the statement body `{ get { return E; } }`, and can therefore only be used to specify getter-only properties where the result of the getter is given by a single expression.
+An expression body consisting of `=>` followed by an *expression* `E` and a semicolon is exactly equivalent to the block body `{ get { return E; } }`, and can therefore only be used to specify getter-only properties where the result of the getter is given by a single expression.

 A *property_initializer* may only be given for an automatically implemented property ([§xxx](classes.md#automatically-implemented-properties)), and causes the initialization of the underlying field of such properties with the value given by the *expression*.